Age of Discovery: Russians reach the Pacific

 In 1639, a group of explorers led by Ivan Moskvitin became the first Russians to reach the Pacific Ocean and to discover the Sea of Okhotsk, having built a winter camp on its shore at the Ulya River mouth.
 The Cossacks learned from the locals about the large Amur River far to the south.
-In 1640, they apparently sailed south, explored the south-eastern shores of the Okhotsk Sea, perhaps reaching the mouth of the Amur River and possibly discovering the Shantar Islands on their way back.
+In 1640, they apparently sailed south, and explored the south-eastern shores of the Okhotsk Sea, perhaps reaching the mouth of the Amur River and possibly discovering the Shantar Islands on their way back.
 Based on Moskvitin's account, Kurbat Ivanov drew the first Russian map of the Far East in 1642.

 In 1643, Vasily Poyarkov crossed the Stanovoy Range and reached the upper Zeya River in the country of the Daurs, who were paying tribute to the Manchu Chinese.
 After wintering, in 1644, Poyarkov pushed down the Zeya and became the first Russian to reach the Amur River.
 He sailed down the Amur and finally discovered the mouth of that great river from land.
 Since his Cossacks provoked the enmity of the locals behind, Poyarkov chose a different way back.
 They built boats and in 1645, sailed along the Sea of Okhotsk coast to the Ulya River and spent the next winter in the huts that had been built by Ivan Moskvitin six years earlier.
 In 1646, they returned to Yakutsk.

 In 1644, Mikhail Stadukhin discovered the Kolyma River and founded Srednekolymsk.
 A merchant named Fedot Alekseyev Popov organized a further expedition eastward, and Semyon Dezhnyov became a captain of one of the kochi.
-In 1648, they sailed from Srednekolymsk down to the Arctic and after some time they rounded Cape Dezhnyov, thus becoming the first explorers to pass through the Bering Strait and to discover Chukotka and the Bering Sea.
-All their kochi and most of their men (including Popov himself) were lost in storms and clashes with the natives.
+In 1648, they sailed from Srednekolymsk down to the Arctic and after some time they rounded Cape Dezhnyov, thus becoming the first explorers to pass through the Bering Strait and discover Chukotka and the Bering Sea.
+All their Kochi and most of their men (including Popov himself) were lost in storms and clashes with the natives.
 A small group led by Dezhnyov reached the mouth of the Anadyr River and sailed up it in 1649, having built new boats from the wreckage.
-They founded Anadyrsk and were stranded there, until Stadukhin found them, coming from Kolyma by land.
+They founded Anadyrsk and were stranded there until Stadukhin found them, coming from Kolyma by land.
 Subsequently, Stadukhin set off south in 1651 and discovered Penzhin Bay on the northern coast of the Okhotsk Sea.
 He also may have explored the western shores of Kamchatka.